Saltford Environment Group

 Buzzards over Saltford

-Using local expertise, we have listed on the right-hand side of this web page the regularly occurring bird species readily observed in Saltford.
-It makes a fascinating list and if you click on each bird you can find an image, details and even its birdsong on the RSPB website.
+Using local expertise, we have listed here the regularly occurring bird species readily observed in Saltford.
+If you click on each bird you can find an image, details and even its birdsong on the RSPB website (opens in new window).
 If you regularly observe other birds in Saltford, do send an email to our website Editor (contact details on home page).

 Our list shows the birds that are presently of regular occurrence in Saltford.
 But the area's birdlife is changing fast.
 A few species have changed from extreme local rarity to regular occurrence.
 Some, like the Raven, are recent re-colonists, having been hunted out centuries ago; some, such as Mediterranean Gull and Little Egret are new colonists, perhaps through climate change; and some, like the Red-legged Partridge and Canada Goose, were deliberately introduced by people.

-More worryingly, in the last 40 years seven species have dropped off the list of regularly occurring species here: Grey Partridge, Turtle Dove, Cuckoo, Lesser Spotted Woodpecker, Nightingale, Tree Sparrow and Corn Bunting.
+More worryingly, since the 1970s nine species have dropped off the list of regularly occurring species here: Coot, Cuckoo, Grey Partridge, Lesser Spotted Woodpecker, Marsh Tit, Nightingale, Pochard, Tree Sparrow, and Turtle Dove.
 The reasons for their loss are not certain; all are under steep decline nationally.

 Nevertheless, we enjoy a huge diversity of birdlife in Saltford and the way we tend our gardens can help support this biodiversity.
 You can plant all kinds of native species of shrubs and flowers that will benefit wildlife and create habitat for insects such as piles of logs and sticks.
 Organisations like the RSPB (see further information for link) offer advice on how to keep a wildlife friendly garden that will support birdlife and offer helpful tips on what and when to feed birds on bird tables or in bird feeders.